hemantwankhede36/EncryptFiles/README.md

 Then run the script with
 ./enc.sh

 Now drag and drop the file you want to encrypt in terminal.
 Press Enter.
+Enter Password.

 Boom!
 The file is now encrypted!